sherenewso2/okta-developer-docs/packages/@okta/vuepress-site/docs/reference/api/roles/index.md

 ## Custom role assignment operations
 <ApiLifecycle access="beta" />
 These operations allow the assignment and unassignment of custom roles.
 This is done by creating a binding.
-A binding is a map withe the key being a role and value being a list of users/groups that get the role.
+A binding is represents an association of a principal, role and resource set uniquely identified by the `bindingId`.

 ### Create a new binding
 <ApiOperation method="post" url="/api/v1/iam/resource-sets/${resourceSetId}/bindings" />